circleci/circleci-docs/_docs/what-happens.md

 Generally, pretty much what you'd expect if you were implementing this yourself:

-*   Using the permissions you gave CircleCI when you signed up, we'll add some Github settings to your project:
+*   Using the permissions you gave CircleCI when you signed up, we'll add some GitHub settings to your project:
     *   A **deploy key**&mdash;used to check out your project from GitHub
     *   A **service hook**&mdash;used to notify CircleCI when you push to GitHub
 *   CircleCI immediately checks your code out onto our machines, infers your settings from your code, and runs your first build.